 5. Food Trucks Allow You to Build (Or Expand) A Brand

 A food truck allows you to have better control and more flexibility.
 This is seemingly the best avenue for first-time entrepreneurs since they can research, and experiment with their model before they venture into establishing a sit-down restaurant with high investments and risks.
-After gaining a comprehensive knowledge, you can then dive into a conclusion about what would work the best for your sit-down restaurant.
+After gaining comprehensive knowledge, you can then dive into a conclusion about what would work best for your sit-down restaurant.
 This knowledge will help you in your business expansion.

-The future of food trucks clearly seems to move high on the profit graph in developing India.
+The future of food trucks seems to move high on the profit graph in developing India.
 If the revenue growth continues to grow as estimated, there are tremendous scope and growth opportunities for entrepreneurs who already are, or wish to step into the food truck business.